Aegon Retirement Choices (ARC) Stocks and Shares ISABack to results

 What kind of ISA is this?

-With our ARC Stocks and Shares ISA you can pay in regular contributions directly from your net salary (your salary after tax and NI have been deducted), through your employer’s payroll.
-You’ve an annual ISA allowance of £20,000 for the 2018/2019 tax year.
+With our ARC Stocks and Shares ISA you can pay in regular contributions directly from your net salary (your salary after tax and NI have been deducted), through your employer’s payroll, or alternatively you can make contributions by setting up a direct debit.
+You’ve an annual ISA allowance of £20,000 for the 2019/2020 tax year.
 You’ll have no personal liability to capital gains tax on any growth you receive on your ARC Stocks and Shares ISA.

 Why consider an ARC Stocks and Shares ISA?